AlexanderDetkov/AlexanderDetkov.github.io/index.md

 ---

 ## Alexander Detkov
 Hello, my name is Alex, and I'm currently in the final year of my undergraduate degree in Engineering Physics and Mathematics at the [University of Alberta](https://www.ualberta.ca).
 I am interested in making deep learning more trustworthy and robust by incorporating symbolic reasoning, interpretability, and inductive biases.
 I am also very excited about the opportunity to create innovative applications of artificial intelligence (AI) that advance our understanding of the natural sciences.
-Ultimately, I wish to work and contribute towards a cognitive "System 2" artificial intelligence.
+Ultimately, I wish to work and contribute towards a cognitive "System 2" AI.

 Currently, I am working with [Prof. Di Niu](https://sites.ualberta.ca/~dniu/Homepage/Home.html) on enhancing Graph Neural Network (GNN) performance and explainability with symbolic and reinforcement learning.
 Previously I interned at Huawei Research for a year working on hardware-aware Neural Architecture Search (NAS) and Convolutional Neural Networks (CNN).